miklevin/MikeLev.in/index.md

 you improve your life through journaling.

-Follow me like the Pied Piper to the promised land of Free and Open Source, and you'll soon be using your Kung Fu to chop the YAML.
+Follow me like the Pied Piper to the promised land of Free and Open Source, and you'll soon be using your Kung Fu to dredge your subconscious to write better than AI.
 If this all sounds like nonsense geek-speak to you and you're actually still here, then you're in the right place.

 Magic is real and powerful wizards abound.
 I am not one of them, but I love using their magical implements.
 My favorites are Linus, Guido, RMS, Ken and